tipsi/tipsi-stripe/website/docs-md/paymentIntents.md

 ## Introduction

-Card payments with Stripe should be performed with PaymentIntents.
+Card payments with Stripe should be performed with `PaymentIntents`.

 This API was created to handle modern payments, where the cardholder's bank may require the user to authenticate themselves with the bank before a payment can be authorized.